Giorgiod91/Giorgiod91/README.md

 🔭 **Current Projects:**
 -    Building a Paladin DPS rotation simulator in Java, focused on optimizing ability priority and Holy Power management for better DPS
--    FocusFlow is a mobile app designed to enhance productivity by helping users stay focused and organized with their daily tasks and goals.
+-    **Dog Happiness Tracker App**: An application designed to monitor and enhance your dog's happiness by tracking their activities.
+It calculates if the activity level is sufficient based on breed and age and provides feedback on how to adjust their activities for optimal well-being.

 🌱 **Currently Learning:**
 - Deepening my knowledge in full-stack development with TypeScript, including Next.js for frontend and Python for backend.